alamo-classes/2021FALL-GAME2338-TEAM-C/Test_Plan.md

 ## Test Objectives

-•Usability
+•  Usability
-    -Are the instructions clear
+    *Are the instructions clear
-    -Does the UI help the player
+    *Does the UI help the player
-    -Are menu options well calibrated and house all thinkable options a player would want
+    *Are menu options well calibrated and house all thinkable options a player would want

 • Functionality
-     -Are the core mechanics of the game solid and function well whether on gamepad or keyboard -Is the multiplayer functionality very well protected and developed -Is the game overall accessible and fun for all players -Player interaction with map works as intended -Are files well optimized
+     *Are the core mechanics of the game solid and function well whether on gamepad or keyboard *Is the multiplayer functionality very well protected and developed *Is the game overall accessible and fun for all players *Player interaction with map works as intended *Are files well optimized
-     -Is the game fairly crash resistant
+     *Is the game fairly crash resistant
-    -Reliability: The button/key functions work consistently
+    * Reliability: The button/key functions work consistently

 • Balance
-    -Is loot balanced
+    *Is loot balanced
-    -Is map balanced
+    *Is map balanced
-    -Does chance play an appropriate role in the game (test by using different strategies, note every first loot object picked up at start of game)
+    *Does chance play an appropriate role in the game (test by using different strategies, note every first loot object picked up at start of game)
-    -"Perfectly Imbalanced" (imbalances that allow players to grow)
+    *"Perfectly Imbalanced" (imbalances that allow players to grow)

 • Integration
-  -The theme and mechanics go well together and reinforce eachother
+  *The theme and mechanics go well together and reinforce eachother